BYU-ITC-344/byu-itc-344.github.io/lab-7/index.md

   - Each additional reset: **–10 points**.
   - Resets only during normal hours (9:00 a.m. – 5:00 p.m.).
 - Your VM must be **powered on and scorable** when the lab ends.
 - Reporting legitimate bugs/vulnerabilities may earn **bonus points**, but this is not permission to pen test the infrastructure.
+- The scoring engine runs from /opt/aeacus.
+All programs, services, and files located in—or related to—this directory are out of scope and must not be modified, deleted, or altered in any way.
+- If an entire file is malicious, delete the file.
+If only a portion of the file is malicious, remove only the malicious portion while preserving the rest.

 ## Scenario